 The development would be accessible with all access points and pavement surfaces being level.
 All units are located along wheelchair accessible routes from vertical circulation cores accessible by lift, with more than the part M required 5% provision of accessible/adaptable bedrooms and studios.
 To provide for the users of the Community Hub the applicant will provide internal charging points for mobility scooters.
 A communal accessible WC has been provided.
-The applicant would carry out works to the highway to provide disabled accessible spaces on Booth Street West, which could be secured by condition.
+The applicant would provide three disabled accessible spaces to the south of the site, which could be secured by condition.